 In the case of small businesses, the death of one person can trigger the end of the company, and consequently, key-person insurance policies have become popular.
 Essentially the business takes out an insurance policy on key members of staff, pays the necessary premiums, and is the beneficiary in the event of death or injury which prevents the key person from working.

-Large businesses also have the option of taking out key person insurance.
+Large businesses also have the option of taking out key-person insurance.
 However, the issue is that staff often become key persons over time.
 Undocumented activities and processes become ingrained into the daily routine, others become dependent on them, and it becomes business as usual without further consideration.

 - Requesting information from a department and being told ‘Joe is the expert, you will need to speak with him’.
-Knowledge critical to the day-to-day running of the business should always be shared between team members and fully documented.
+Knowledge critical to the day-to-day running of the business should always be shared between team members and thoroughly documented.

 Avoiding scenarios which fail the bus test requires a different mindset:

 - Adopt the notion that process is equal to, or more important than, the outcome

 - Ensure that all actions within the business are documented and repeatable

 - Remember that people follow processes, and processes deliver consistent results

 - When you complete business recovery exercises, randomly remove people who have been ‘impacted’ by the scenario and see how the recovery progresses without them.

 Robert is an information security consultant with over 20 years of experience across a diverse range of organisations, both in the UK and internationally.
 Robert graduated in 1997 with an honours degree in software engineering for security and safety-critical systems.
 Robert is contactable directly through LinkedIn.